Highlights of Schedule D Conservation Easement Questions

 - Number of conservation easements on a certified historic structure

-- Number of states in which the organization held a conservation easement
+- Number of states in which the organization holds a conservation easement

-- Whether the organization has a written policy regarding the periodic monitoring, inspection, and enforcement of the conservation easements it holds
+- Whether the organization has a written policy regarding the periodic monitoring, inspection, handling of violations and enforcement of the conservation easements it holds

-- Number of staff or volunteer hours devoted to monitoring or enforcing easements during the year
+- Number of staff or volunteer hours devoted to monitoring, inspecting and enforcing easements during the year

-- Amount of expenses incurred in monitoring and enforcing easements during the year
+- Amount of expenses incurred in monitoring, inspecting and enforcing easements during the year

-- Clarifies reporting of acreage under easement at end of year is limited to easements eligible for a section 170 deduction;
+- Reporting of acreage under easement at end of year is limited to easements eligible for a section 170 deduction

 - Asks for, if applicable, the text of the footnote to the organization’s financial statements that describes the organization’s accounting for conservation easements